 Temperatures vary greatly depending on where in the country you are and the time of year.
 San Jose, San Marcos de Sierra area is often cool at night.
-Consider bringing at least one sweater and a light jacket because nights can get in the mid 60's (an estimate).
-Santa Lucia where U. Cinn. is based and in San Pedro Sulu the temperature can often get well into the 90's.
-Lightweight clothing is appropriate there.
-4-6 t-shirts, 2-4 pair of shorts, 2-3 cotton pants or jeans, a lightweight windbreaker or jacket, possibly a rain jacket (esp.
+I usually have at least one sweater and a light jacket because nights can get in the mid 60's (an estimate) in the rainy season.
+Light weight clothing is appropriate there.
+4-6 Tee shirts, 2-4 pair of shorts, 2-3 cotton pants or jeans, a light weight windbreaker or jacket, possibly a rain jacket (esp.
 Oct-Nov, not so much April-May), a hat if you like, underwear, socks, exercise clothes if indicated, flip flops and or Tevas, a good 1-2 pair of sneakers or walking shoes that can get very dirty.
 Women may prefer dresses/skirts to pants or shorts.

 Toilet paper is available in the area, but you might want to bring a roll for emergencies while traveling.

 Head lamp is a must.
 Consider also a Flashlight.
-Most people find an LED headlamp very helpful and we would recommend bringing one.
+Most people find an LED headlamp very helpful and I would recommend bringing one.

 Pocket knife (must be in checked baggage)

 - Backpacker's inflatable pad or air mattress (more comfortable).
-S2S will usually provide mattresses.
+We provide 4” thick foam mattresses.
 Given they sometimes have bugs, many people put these under the tent.